 Amazon UK (amazon.co.uk)

-Amazon United Kingdom is the second most popular Amazon marketplace to sell in after the United States.
-Even still, it has less than one-fourth of the sellers amazon.com has and less traffic than the German marketplace.
-Nearly 30% of sellers who sell in the UK marketplace are from the UK.
-US sellers account for 19% of amazon.co.uk sellers, and 13% are from China.
+Amazon United Kingdom is the third most popular Amazon marketplace to sell in after the United States and Canada.
+Even still, it has less than a quarter of the sellers amazon.com has and less traffic than the German marketplace.
+43% of sellers in the UK marketplace are from the UK.
+US sellers account for 13% of amazon.co.uk sellers, and 9% are from China.

 Amazon Germany (amazon.de)